 The strength of your lean management system—communication, priorities, metrics, and behavior—determines your company’s improvement culture and the depth of its impact.

-To maximize your return on investment, your company’s lean management system —your everyday management practices and behavior— has to support your improvement efforts.
+To maximise your return on investment, your company’s lean management system —your everyday management practices and behavior— has to support your improvement efforts.
 Many manufacturers have adopted lean tools without embracing the corresponding management practices and behaviors that drive change and consistently deliver results that matter to the business.

 This management briefing looks at what it takes to create a culture of excellence through leadership engagement and a behavior-based management system.
 We explore the management practices and behavior that provide the foundation for steady performance improvements and meaningful return on investment.